ibm-cloud-docs/powervs-vpc/help-troubleshoot-deploy.md

 Your deployment failed.
 {: shortdesc}

-You attempted to deploy an instance of the Power Virtual Server for SAP HANA deployable architecture but it failed.
+You attempted to deploy a variation of the {{site.data.keyword.powerSysFull}} with VPC landing zone deployable architecture but it failed.
 {: tsSymptoms}

 Several infrastructure layers and components are included in the deployment, and an issue in one of those pieces is causing the failure.
 For example, maintenance in a particular data center or errors in the VPC or network services can cause deployment failures.